stevewoollard/Solutions-Spectrum/README.md

 # Solutions-Spectrum
-Used for all business related code
+Used for all business related code and docs